YiLimath/YiLimath.github.io/_posts/2024-09-03-blog-post-1-Birational-ProjectiveCriterion.md

 ---
 ### Note-2: Chow-Barlet cycle space with applications to openess of projectivity problem

 In 2024.9.11 reading seminar, we first complete the proof of Seshadri criterion.
-We then
+Then we will introduce the main technical tools in the paper, that is approximating Chow-Barlet cycle space using countable many projective morphism.

+We then prove the main theorem of this paper.
+The theorem says that

 ---